-When you think about the average bathroom, you think about tons of waste.
+When you think about the average bathroom, you probably think about tons of waste.
 Am I right?
-Shampoo bottles lying all around and the bin is full with all the make-up remover pads you need to clean your face.
-But what if I told you there is another way.
+Shampoo bottles lying around and the bin is filled with make-up remover pads.
+What if I told you there is another way?
 Creating a zero-waste bathroom is so much easier than you might think.
-And in the end, you have created something to be proud of.
+And when you have finished, you have created something to be proud of.

 If this is your first time starting zero waste, you might like to start with this blog: How to start zero waste living?

 Yes, this article contains affiliate links.
 When you decide to buy some of the articles I earn a small fee over it.
 This has no influence on the price you otherwise would have to pay.

 Why is it so important to create a zero-waste bathroom?